-Concussion is an injury to your brain that can happen after a blow to the head or a sudden, severe jolt.
+Concussion is a mild traumatic brain injury that can happen after a blow to the head or a sudden, severe jolt.

 What is concussion?

-Concussion is an injury to your brain due to head trauma.
+Concussion is an injury to the brain due to head trauma.
 It is very common.
-It has been estimated that there are 1 million attendances at accident and emergency departments in the UK every year due to head injuries.
-Of these, 9 out of every 10 people have a minor head injury or concussion.
+It has been estimated that there are 1 million attendances at accident and emergency departments in the UK every year due to head injuries and, off these, 9 out of 10 people have a minor head injury or concussion.

-Concussion can happen after a blow to your head or a fall on to your head.
-It can also happen if your head is jolted very suddenly - for example, suddenly coming to a halt in a car accident.
+Concussion can happen after a blow to the head or a fall on to the head.
+It can also happen if the head is jolted very suddenly - for example, coming to a sudden halt in a car accident.

-The blow or sudden jolt causes your brain to move within your skull.
-This interferes with the electrical signals inside your brain and has other effects, including the release of chemicals that interfere with the way the brain normally works.
+The blow or sudden jolt causes the brain to move within the skull.
+This temporarily interferes with the electrical signals inside the brain and has other effects, including the release of chemicals that interfere with the way the brain normally works.
 It is thought that in some people with concussion there may also be microscopic damage to the very smallest blood vessels in the brain.

-The most common causes of concussion are falling (especially from a height), road traffic accidents and accidents during sports such as football, rugby, American football, skiing, boxing and cycling.
+The most common causes of concussion are falling (especially from a height), road traffic accidents and accidents whilst playing sports such as football, rugby, American football, skiing, boxing and cycling.

 Concussion is also known by other terms: minor head injury, minor brain injury and minor traumatic brain injury.